 Final Thoughts on the Social Distancing Scavenger Hunt

 Whether you are in a quarantine or not, this is a fun activity to challenge your family or friends.
 Looking for a great Friday night date activity?
 Something to do to get out of the house?
-A scavenger hunt is the perfect activity.
+This scavenger hunt is the perfect activity.